Holographic boundary states and dimensionally-reduced braneworld spacetimes: cSYK boundary states and symmetry breaking

 When the preparation time is large $\tau_0 J\gg 1$ all the IR analysis carried out in Section \ref{section2} is still valid.
 In particular, the action develops an emergent time reparametrization symmetry which is spontaneously and explicitly broken down to $\textrm{SL}(2,\mathbb{R})$.
 The leading order fluctuations around the saddle point are still dominated at large $N$ by Schwarzian fluctuations of the reparametrization mode, governed by the effective action (\ref{effactionsyk}) with $\beta=2\tau_0$.
 Under time reparametrization $\tau\to f(\tau)$ (with $f(\tau)$ monotonic) the $(G,\Sigma)$ fields transform according to equation (\ref{conftransf}), where we can ignore the phase field\footnote{We ignore the phase field because it is conjugate to charge density fluctuations in the grand-canonical ensemble, and we are working at fixed charge $\mathcal{Q}$.} after decoupling it from the reparametrization mode using the transformation (\ref{decoupling}).

 There are two differences from the thermal case.
 The first one is that now the collective fields are defined only for $\tau_{1,2}\in [-\tau_0,\tau_0]$.
 Therefore, given the transformation law (\ref{conftransf}), every time diffeomorphism $\tau\to f(\tau)$ should map the interval $[-\tau_0,\tau_0]$ to itself.
-The second one is that the collective field $G$ must satisfy the boundary conditions (\ref{Gconditions}).
-Given the true saddle point solution $G_*$, which satisfies by definition equation (\ref{Gconditions}), we can use the transformation law (\ref{conftransf}) to derive two boundary conditions for the time reparametrizion mode $f(\tau)$.
-Time reparametrizations satisfying such boundary conditions will map the true saddle to quasi-solutions $G_f$ that also satisfy equation (\ref{Gconditions}).
+The second one is that the collective field $G$ must satisfy the boundary conditions (\ref{Gconditions}) and (\ref{Gconditions2}).
+Given the true saddle point solution $G_*$, which satisfies by definition equations (\ref{Gconditions}) and (\ref{Gconditions2}), we can use the transformation law (\ref{conftransf}) to derive two boundary conditions for the time reparametrization mode $f(\tau)$.
+Time reparametrizations satisfying such boundary conditions will map the true saddle to quasi-solutions $G_f$ that also satisfy equations (\ref{Gconditions}) and (\ref{Gconditions2}).

-We will use only the first line of equation (\ref{Gconditions}).
-It is immediate to check that the boundary conditions for the reparametrization mode we find guarantee that the second line of equation (\ref{Gconditions}) is satisfied as well.
+We will use only the first lines of equations (\ref{Gconditions}) and (\ref{Gconditions2}).
+It is immediate to check that the boundary conditions for the reparametrization mode we find guarantee that the second lines of equations (\ref{Gconditions}) and (\ref{Gconditions2}) are satisfied as well.
 First, we can impose the boundary condition

 Using the monotonicity of $f(\tau)$ and the fact that the true saddle satisfies $G_*(\tau,\tau+0^+)=(N+2\mathcal{Q})/(2N)$ for any $\tau\in [-\tau_0,\tau_0]$, we get $G_*(f(\tau_0^-),f(\tau_0))=(N+2\mathcal{Q})/(2N)$ and therefore $f'(\tau_0)=1$.
 Repeating the same argument for $G_f(-\tau_0,-\tau_0^-)$ we also obtain $f'(-\tau_0)=1$.
 Let us now impose the third boundary condition: